To avoid injuries or damage to property follow these simple precautions:

 It must be placed on an even surface on either bricks or paving slabs.

 If you're using a disposable barbecue ensure it has cooled before putting it in the bin.
-To avoid starting a fire you should allow it to cool for several hours and then consider pouring water over it to make sure it's out.
+To avoid starting a fire you should allow it to cool for several hours and then consider pouring water over it to make sure it's completely out and cold.

 Use only enough charcoal to cover the base to a depth of about 50mm (2 inches).